AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 ## Household Income
 ### Baltimore, MD
-After downloading the data for household income by census tract from [Opportunity Atlas](https://www.opportunityatlas.org), filter the county name for Baltimore, MD.
+After downloading the data for household income by census tract from [Opportunity Atlas](https://www.opportunityatlas.org), filter the county name for Baltimore, MD and calculate the average household income among the tracts in Baltimore.
+Using this data, create a Pivot Table and Pivot Chart displaying the household incomes and average household income.